Hypleurochilus brasil

 Hypleurochilus brasil is a species of combtooth blenny from the subfamily Salarinae of the family Blenniidae.
 It is endemic to the reefs around Trindade and Martin Vaz off Brazil in the western South Atlantic Ocean.

 Description

 Hypleurochilus brasil is distinguished from other species in the genus Hypleurochilus by having 3 rays in the pelvic fin, an average of 123 spines and 12 soft rays in the dorsal fin and 2 spines and 15-16 rays in the anal fin.
-It also lacks any blackened stripes and has a green or white nape nape green or white and many, small red spots along its body, these spots decrease in size towards the tail.
+It also lacks any blackened stripes and has a green or white nape and many, small red spots along its body, these spots decrease in size towards the tail.
 In life the body of this blenny is translucent, tinted faintly brown in juveniles and orange in adults, the adults having pae, transverse bars on the head and close to the tail.
 It is a small species which grows to a maximum recorded standard length of 3.1 cm.